 Ilyssa has a Ph.D. in Anthropology from Binghamton University (State University of New York), an M.Sc. in Nature Conservation from University College London, and a B.S. in Environmental Science from Cook College, Rutgers University.

 Ilyssa and her husband Brian have called Pittsburgh home since 2006 and are grateful to have raised their four children here.
-Ilyssa also serves on the Board of Jewish Family & Community Services.
+Ilyssa has also served on the Board of Jewish Family & Community Services.
 When she’s not at work, with her family, or volunteering, you can find Ilyssa running the woodland trails in Frick Park.